AGRICULTURE AND FORESTRY DEVELOPMENT SERVICES (AFDS)

 (Information about AFID Grants for value-added processing facility projects can be found here)

-As part of the creation of Governor McDonnell’s Agriculture and Forestry Industries Development Fund (AFID) during the 2012 General Assembly session, the Governor set aside funding to encourage localities to think strategically about how they can better support and integrate agriculture and forestry-based industries into their community’s overall economic development efforts.
+As part of Governor McAuliffe’s plan to ensure that agriculture and forestry are a major part of his administration’s efforts to grow and diversify Virginia’s economy, the Governor has set aside funding to encourage localities to think strategically about how they can better support and integrate agriculture and forestry-based industries into their community’s overall economic development efforts.

 These AFID Planning Grants give local governments the flexibility to undertake the kind of planning, study, or local initiative they think best to grow and support agriculture and forestry-based businesses in their community and region.
 The planning grant program also provides a greater voice in local economic development to agriculture and forestry stakeholders by requiring that any grant funded program be implemented by a board, committee or working group representing agriculture and/or forestry interests in the affected locality.